 (a) The Group applies fair value model in measuring its buildings and freehold land.
-Buildings and freehold land of the Group were revalued in the financial year 2015 by Savills (Malaysia) Sdn.
-Bhd. (formerly known as CB Richard Ellis (Malaysia) Sdn.
-Bhd.), an independent professional valuer.
+Buildings and freehold land of the Group were revalued in the financial year 2016 by Savills (Malaysia) Sdn.
+Bhd., an independent professional valuer.

 The sale comparison method was adopted in arriving at the market value of the buildings and freehold land.